Always be

 A scam is when a product or opportunity is made to look real, but it is actually designed to take your money or personal information without giving you anything in return.

-Online criminals can try to steal your personal information, such as your Social Security number or bank details, so they can pretend to be you and take money.
+Often times, online criminals try to steal your personal information, such as your Social Security number or bank details.
 This could cause you harm without you knowing right away.

 “Phishing” is when someone sends you a message or email pretending to be someone they are not.
 They do this to gain access to your money or personal information.
 Pay attention to strange messages or emails that contain links or attachments.